 Available - The card is face-up in a pool you have access to (the common pool or your player pool).

-Rallied - The card is face-up in front of a player as part
+Rallied - The card is face-up in front of a player as part of their Unit.

 Lost - The card is face-down in its pool.